Can A Home Be Sold After A Failed Inspection in [market_city]

 How to Market a Home with a Failed Inspection in North Carolina

-Design a captivating internet listing with professional photos and detailed information.
-Even if there is structural deterioration or outdated systems, location, lot size, and unique architecture can attract investment or project buyers.
-Show buyers the property’s value beyond inspection issues by answering inquiries at open houses and personal visits.
-Future repair estimates help clarify tasks.
-Disclosure attracts serious buyers and speeds purchases.
+Professional pictures and all the details to create a killer internet listing.
+Even if the structure is run-down or the systems are out of date, the location, lot size, and unique architecture may attract investment or project buyers.
+Help buyers see the property value past the inspection concerns by answering questions at open houses and private showings.
+Working out estimates for future repairs.
+Disclosure draws serious buyers and speeds sales.

 Legal Considerations in North Carolina